Prepared for future success - Graduates share their story

 What’s your history with the school?

 Freeman Academy born and raised!
-My grandparents, my father and then my siblings attended here.
+My grandparents, my father, and then my siblings attended here.
 I graduated in 2008.
-I returned part-time in 2015 and the position slowly grew from international students to the resource position that helps all students.
+I returned part-time in 2015 and the position slowly grew from focusing on international students to directing Academic Support and helping all students.

-Now you are preparing students for college.
+Now you help prepare students for college.
 Reflecting back, what was your college transition like?

 Academically, I was very ready for college.
 Also, because of the wide variety of experiences the Academy provided, I was comfortable being involved in a variety of activities in college and later in my church community.
 In high school I learned a lot about being a member of a team and building community together.